 11. Internet addiction

-Sociocultural factors (such as demographics, acceptance of and access to the Internet), biological vulnerabilities (such as genetics, abnormalities in neurochemical processes), and psychological predispositions (such as personality traits, negative affects) are among the factors contributing to internet addiction, as per a study by Cash et al., published in November 2012 with the title “Internet Addiction: A Brief Summary of Research and Practice.”
+Sociocultural factors (such as demographics, acceptance of and access to the Internet), biological vulnerabilities (such as genetics, abnormalities in neurochemical processes) and psychological predispositions (such as personality traits, negative affects) are among the factors contributing to internet addiction, according to a study by Cash et al., published in November 2012 with the title “Internet Addiction: A Brief Summary of Research and Practice.”

 What are the types of impulse control disorder?